EMPAS - Emanate Proceedings of Addiction Studies (EMPAS)

 - The full name of each author; (first name, middle initial(s), and last name) in that order;

 - The affiliation of each author;

 - Conflict of Interest statement;

 Authors can refer to the series' Authorship Policy in the Ethics and Editorial Policies section.

 The manuscript submission should be accompanied with the Conflict of Interest disclaimer (including null statements) on the paper’s Title Page.
 For more details, please see the Conflict of Interest in the Ethics and Editorial Policies section.

 Any financial, material support or contributions from other individuals should be mentioned in the paper’s Acknowledgments section.
 Authors also should mention their funding sources in the Acknowledgments section.
 For more information, please check the CrossRef’s Open Funder Registry.

 Main Text File

 Author/s need to prepare their main text file in accordance with the EpAS template.
-Before submitting the manuscript, it is strongly recommended that authors refer to the Manuscript Submission Guide for Proceedings Authors and Submission Checklist to ensure that the manuscript has been formatted and prepared according to the guidelines.
+Before submitting the manuscript, it is strongly recommended that authors refer to the Manuscript Submission Guide for Proceedings Authors to ensure that the manuscript has been formatted and prepared according to the guidelines.